aditya77-lab/fake-news-detection/VERCEL_DEPLOYMENT.md

 ### 4. Deploy

-1. Leave all other settings as default
+1. Make sure the Build Command is set to `pip install -r requirements-vercel.txt`
+2. Set the Output Directory to `public` (create an empty public directory if needed)
-2. Click "Deploy"
+3. Click "Deploy"

 ### 5. Check Deployment Status

 Vercel will build and deploy your application.
-Once complete, you'll get a deployment URL (e.g., `your-app-name.vercel.app`).
+The deployed page will redirect users to your Streamlit Cloud deployment.

 ## Troubleshooting